julien6387/supvisors/supvisors/test/use_cases/scenario_2/scenario_2.rst

     [bash] > supervisorctl start scen2_hci_01:*
     [bash] > supervisorctl stop scen2_hci_01:*

-It is possible to do that from the |Supervisor| web UI too, one program at a time.
-Clumsy and there's a risk of mistakes.
+It is possible to do that from the |Supervisor| Web UI too, one program at a time, although it would be a bit clumsy and a source of mistakes that would break |Req 2 abbr|.

-Of course, the use of commands like :program:`supervisorctl -s http://other_console:port` should be prohibited.

-However, there's nothing to prevent another user to start the same ``scen2_hci`` on his console, as required in
+However, there's nothing to prevent another user to start the same :program:`scen2_hci` on his console, as required in
 |Req 23 abbr|.

 All the other requirements are about automatic behaviour and there's no |Supervisor| function for that.